saurabhsingh3012/EC601_Project-1/README.md

 ### Current Research and Challenges:

 In order for VQA to reach its solution, it has to solve a number of computer sub-problems, including but not limited to [1]

+*	Object recognition – What is beside the car?
+*	Object detection – Is the man wearing a hat?
+*	Attribute classification – What colour is the apple?
+*	Scene classification – Is it going to rain?
+*	Spatial reasoning – What is between behind the cat?